crazytruth/insanic/docs/source/insanic/router.rst

 -------------------

-The :code:`public_facing` decorator can be configured to only accept only a list of defined query parameters.
+The :code:`public_facing` decorator can be configured to only accept a list of defined query parameters.

 .. autodecorator:: insanic.scopes.public_facing